 IDEAL FOR: Baitcasting reels, spinning reels, and spincast reels

 Piscifun is a relatively new brand that has continued to gain traction over recent years.
 The name itself is quite unique, but so too are the products that the brand offers.

 The Onyx braided fishing line is certainly some of the best braided line for saltwater fishing that an angler can purchase.
 The line is manufactured with four intertwined strands of fiber that work in unison to create one single piece.
 Of course, such a construction allows for the product to be notably stronger than comparable sizes of monofilament.

 What truly makes the Onyx appealing is its ability to cut through water and grass while retrieving a lure.
 Monofilament often gets hung up in brush, but because of braid’s tendency to be sharp, the Onyx simply slides right through underwater obstacles.

 The last, yet most notable aspect of the product, is its reliable strength.
-Many anglers often tie steel leaders on to the end of their lines when fishing for species such as barracuda or tuna, but Onyx line is genuinely tough enough to forgo the endpiece.
-Saltwater anglers can simply fill their spool, and rely on the Pisicifun product which is certainly some of the best braided fishing line for a baitcaster.
+Many anglers often tie steel leaders onto the end of their lines when fishing for species such as barracuda or tuna, but the Onyx line is genuinely tough enough to forgo the end piece.
+Saltwater anglers can simply fill their spool, and rely on the Piscifun product which is certainly some of the best braided fishing line for a baitcaster.